 Instead, they make a statement with big numbers and standalone facts, like this infographic from the Internet of Things.

-Similarly, this infographic from Podia on the “State of the Side Hustle” uses numbers and stylization to make its most important points prominent with sparse supporting text.
+Similarly, this sample infographic from Podia on the “State of the Side Hustle” uses numbers and stylization to make its most important points prominent with sparse supporting text.

 Choosing the right type of template for your content is one of the keys to a successful infographic.